rphuong/birds/README.md

 horizontal flipping.
 However, the model was still overfitting, so I decided to add some more augmentation: random rotation and color jitter (i.e. adjusting brightness, contrast, saturation and hue).
-I did not change the hue, because I was afraid that a bird could be classified incorrectly (e.g. a swan with a pink hue being classified as a flamingo).
+I did not change the hue, because I was afraid that a bird could be classified incorrectly (e.g. training with a pink-hue swan resulting in a flamingo being classified as such).
 Below you can see the difference in images before and after the added data augmentation.
 Original            |With Crop and Flip | With Crop, Flip, Color Jitter, and Rotation :-------------------------:|:-------------------------:|:-------------------------:
 ![](figs/original.jpg)  |![](figs/aug.png)|![](figs/extraaug.png)